davosmith/moodle-navbuttons/README.txt

 This block adds navigation buttons (first/previous/next/etc.) to the bottom of each activity/resource page in a course.
 It is based on an idea from Penny Mondani: http://pennymondani.com Thanks also to the US company that sponsored the development, who wish to remain anonymous.

+Changes:

+2012-02-28 - New global settings to control which activities have navbuttons on them and when they should be shown

 Installation: